 Friday, September 27, 2024

-At around 09:30, we started our one-hour drive to Piodao from Unhais da Serra.
+At around 09:30, we started our one-hour drive from Unhais da Serra to Piodao.
 The road was extraordinarily twisty and narrow, but it had beautiful views of the surrounding hills and mountains.
-Some of the hills were purple (perhaps Jacaranda).
+Some of the hills were purple (perhaps Jacaranda)?

-Upon reaching Piodao, we parked our car and added extra layers of clothing, as it was a chill 50 F outside, overcast, and windy.
+Upon reaching Piodao, we parked our car and added extra layers of clothing, as it was a chilly 50°F, overcast, and windy.

 After a brief stop at Piodao's tourism office, we started our hike to Foz d'Egua using the iPhone's Alltrails app: